Kristina01111000/Drws_site/README.md

 - Figure out how to connect the app to growing holistically (end of february)
 - Tik tok account added to site soon
 - see if contact page is easily accessible on the site

+- set up the emai lchain
+get teh email list addition on the sign up page